cap-js-community/mtx-tool/docs/service-manager/index.md

 store.
 The corresponding bindings represent access credentials for these instances.
 In most cases, you will have exactly one binding for each instance.

 You can also have the case that an instance has several bindings or no bindings at all.
-This can happen, e.g., when there are sporadic problems during credential rotation.
+This can happen, e.g. when there are sporadic problems during credential rotation.
 This listing will make it visually obvious when these cases
 occur: